nanderh/NASindex/README.md

 This is still a work in progress but where it's at right now is:
 * Moved from SQLite to MySQL, so multiple crawlers can be run and simultanious write operations can be performed.
-* Import Shodan results through the API and exported .xml files.
+* Import Shodan results through the API (single page for now).
 * Fetch headers to confirm if live and an Iomega server.
 * Get root folders of the server.